A Note from Wormy:

-- ART: use tactile materials to create a “sower” scene
+- ART (below): use tactile materials to create a “sower” scene.

-- COOKING: interpret the parable of the sower using food
+- COOKING: interpret the parable of the sower using food; and

-- GAMES: a room-size board game explores being receptive to God’s word
+- GAMES (below Cooking): a room-size board game explores being receptive to God’s word.

-- NEWSROOM: videotape ads selling products or services that help us learn God's Word
+- NEWSROOM: videotape ads selling products or services that help us learn God's Word; and

-- VIDEO: explore the story while watching scripture come to life in The Visual Bible: Matthew
+- VIDEO (below Newsroom): explore the story while watching scripture come to life in The Visual Bible: Matthew

 Note: These workshops were written for 1st through 6th graders though not all grades visit all workshops.